willgdjones/pydantic-ai/docs/agents.md

 1. The agent expects a string dependency.
 2. Static system prompt defined at agent creation time.
-3. Dynamic system prompt defined via a decorator.
+3. Dynamic system prompt defined via a decorator with [`CallContext`][pydantic_ai.dependencies.CallContext], this is called just after `run_sync`, not when the agent is created, so can benefit from runtime information like the dependencies used on that run.
 4. Another dynamic system prompt, system prompts don't have to have the `CallContext` parameter.

 _(This example is complete, it can be run "as is")_